 When it comes to sales compensation planning, you can never start prepping too early, right?
 We hope you’re nodding right now, and we couldn’t agree more.
 One of the most important things to consider when designing plans are the different roles on your sales team.
 Sales managers and their reporting reps will have varying responsibilities in their roles, which means your compensation plans should be tailored to each different role.
 In this piece, we'll take a top-down approach and start by designing a sales manager compensation plan.

 First and foremost, sales managers are responsible for their team’s performance, and typically, they are measured on their performance, with additional components that are relevant for their managerial responsibilities.
 This alignment ensures that sales managers are steering their ship appropriately and that all the reps they manage are rowing in the right direction.
 In fact, the best way to ensure sales managers do their job well is by creating an incentive plan that drives the right behaviors.

 Constructing Commissions in a Sales Manager Compensation Plan

 Pay Mix and Upside

 A large part of sales management is accepting responsibility for a team.
 Because of this, sales managers need to split their time between sales coaching and closing business.
-As a result, a manager’s pay mix is typically less aggressive than the reps that report to them.
-Also, it is not unusual for top sales reps to earn more than their managers.
+As a result, a manager’s pay mix is typically less aggressive than the reps that report to them which means it is not unusual for top sales reps to earn more than their managers.